sanchitdawarsd/Redux-Shop-APP/README.md

 # Redux-Shop-APP

-It is node script for based on pure redux concepts
+It is node script based on pure redux concepts